ckoutavas/ZwiftPowerData/README.md

 # ZwiftPower Data
-A python class that allows you to pull race event and GC standings data from ZwiftPower I do not work for Zwift, ZwiftPower or any of its affliates and assume no liability.
+A python class that allows you to pull race event and GC standings data from ZwiftPower.<br>I do not work for and am not affliated Zwift, ZwiftPower or any of its affliates and assume no liability.

 ## Cloning the Repo and Setup
 1. Create a virtual environment: `conda create -n py_zp python=3.10`